 In each Extensions block, students in 1st and 2nd grades and 5th and 6th grades are grouped together across their grade level, and the instruction is strategically targeted to meet each student’s learning goals.
 Students learn and progress at the “just right” level, even if it means stepping back to grade-level content from previous years, or ahead to advanced years.

-Inquiry Seminar is a fourth grade course that provides students with an opportunity to learn with purpose, and strategically develop questions that lead to a greater understanding of their perspectives and others.
+Inquiry Seminar is a fourth-grade course that provides students with an opportunity to learn with purpose, and strategically develop questions that lead to a greater understanding of their perspectives and others.
 In doing so, they are beginning the process of recognizing the status quo and challenging assumptions that exist in their world.
 They accomplish this by using a variety of resources, learning to evaluate them for credibility and reliability, developing a critical eye in the process.
-Students learn to use information to answer questions, as well as create meaningful understanding of the information.
+Students learn to use the information to answer questions, as well as create a meaningful understanding of the information.
 Communicating and reflecting upon this is the culminating piece that results in students developing an understanding of the research process.

-STEAM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem solving in science, technology, engineering, art, and mathematics.
+STEAM is a project-based workshop in which students address engineering questions and technological solutions that emphasize research and problem-solving in science, technology, engineering, art, and mathematics.
 Students use knowledge acquired in their mathematics and science classes to support their explorations.
 This is a great class for students interested in hands-on learning, as students build everything from a race-car to a robot in order to learn about concepts including electrical engineering, mechanical engineering, and robotics.

 The advisory program is an important piece of student life in the Middle School at Trinity.
 The purpose of advisory is to support and help each student develop academically, emotionally, and socially throughout the middle school years.
 The advisor honors each student's spirit for learning and life.
 The program promotes school spirit and a sense of community.
 It fosters positive social interactions, moral and ethical decision-making, and respect for self, community, and the world.

 Each grade level in the Middle School has five to six advisories, which consist of one teacher and ten to twelve students each.
 The advisor is the main liaison between home and school and is the personal and academic coach of each advisee.
 Advisories meet together for approximately 25 minutes each day, periodically at lunch, and at other specially scheduled times.
-Students eat snacks as an advisory group and do activities that range from fun and games, to social and emotional lessons, to study and organizational skill-building and academic reflection.
+Students eat snacks as an advisory group and do activities that range from fun and games to social and emotional lessons, to study and organizational skill-building and academic reflection.
 Occasionally, grade levels use this time for community meetings and other special events.